Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of stripe phase

-Indeed, the real space emission (Fig.~\ref{fig:Fig_3}(e)), besides being affected as at 0~V by disorder, shows vertical stripes parallel to the $y$-axis.
-The regularity of this modulation is demonstrated in Fig.~\ref{fig:Fig_3}(m) where the Fourier transform of the real space emission (solid line) demonstrates a peak at $k_x=2k_0 = 3.1~\upmu$m$^{-1}$ in reasonable agreement with the one expected from direct k-space measurements.
-The ratio between the intensity of the diffraction peak and the one at $k_x=0$ gives an estimate of the stripes contrast ($2.2\%$).
-The polarization stripes period (Fig.~\ref{fig:Fig_3}(h)) is similar to the one of the density stripes, whereas their contrast is $40\%$.
-This value sets a minimal mutual coherence degree for the two condensates, in spite of the multishot character of the experiment, which could possibly wash out a 100 $ \%$ phase coherence giving the same result as if the two states were non-coherent.
-The observation of stripes in that regime therefore demonstrates the presence of a phase locking mechanism between the components at $\pm k_0$.
-As verified in the numerical simulations below, the phase locking appears due to the inhomogeneous spatial gain profile, which is expected to follow the Gaussian shape of the non-resonant pump laser.
-A stripe profile with a maximum coinciding with maximal gain is favoured with respect to other profiles making stripes observable.
-We stress that this pump-induced gain profile does not impose the observed spatial period, but just acts as a kind of seed fixing the preferential positions of the stripes.
+The actual real space emission (Fig.~\ref{fig:Fig_3}(d)), besides being affected by disorder (as at 0~V), indeed shows vertical stripes parallel to the $y$-axis.
+The regularity of this modulation is demonstrated in Fig.~\ref{fig:Fig_3}(g) where the Fourier transform of the real space emission (solid line) demonstrates a peak at $k_x=2k_0 \approx 2.1~\mu$m$^{-1}$, in reasonable agreement with the one expected from direct k-space measurements.
+Please note that the symmetric part of the Fourier transform for $k<0$ is not shown.
+Also, as explained in more details in the next section, the spatial extension of stripes sets a minimal value for the coherence length of the condensate wavefunction.
+Section~1 in SM shows stripes measured at another point with a slightly different voltage.
+The ratio between the intensity of the diffraction peak and the one at $k_x=0$ gives an estimate of the stripes contrast ($2.2\%$) which is three times more than the expected theoretical value, demonstrating the occurrence of a moderate pinning mechanism, either by the pump itself or by the disorder potential.
+The polarization stripes period (Fig.~\ref{fig:Fig_3}(f)) is similar to the one of the density stripes, whereas their contrast is $40\%$.

-Going back to the k-space (Fig.~\ref{fig:Fig_3}(b)), we see that not just the dispersion minima are occupied, but a strong emission also comes from the negative mass state of the lower branch at $k=0$.
-This feature is well known for polaritons created by a localized non-resonant pump which induces a repulsive potential.
-Positive-mass polaritons flow away \cite {wertz2010spontaneous}, whereas negative-mass polaritons are effectively attracted by pump \cite{tanese2013polariton,jacqmin2014direct} and show a higher gain, as we observe.

-We simulate polariton condensation under non-resonant pumping using the hybrid Boltzmann-Gross-Pitaevskii equation with lifetime, energy relaxation, and saturated gain \cite{Wertz2012}: